 - (A) A showing of good and sufficient cause.
-Good and sufficient eause THAT deals solely with the physical characteristics of the property and cannot be based on the character of the improvement, the personal characteristics of the owner.
-OR inhabitants or local provision PROVISIONS that regulate standards other than health and public safety. - (B) A determination that failure to grant the variance would result in exceptional hardship due to the physical characteristics of the property.
-Increased BUT INCREASED cost or inconvenience of meeting the requirements of this chapter does not constitute an exceptional hardship to the applicant. - (C) A determination that the granting of a variance for development within any designated floodway, or flood hazard area with base flood elevations but no designated floodway, will not result in increased flood heights beyond that which is allowed in this chapter. - (D) A determination that the granting of a variance will not result in additional threats to public safety;, extraordinary public expense, nuisances, fraud, or victimization of the public, or conflict with existing local laws. - (E) A determination that the building, structure, or other development is protected by methods to minimize flood damages.

-(F) A determination that the variance is the minimum necessary to afford relief, considering the flood hazard.

-Chapter 17.22 - PETROLEUM STORAGE FACILITIES Section 17.22.060 - Inspections.

-THE FIRE DEPARTMENT SHALL INSPECT AnyANY storage system under permit is required to be inspected by the Fire Department and/or the Office of Environmental Policy.
-These THE inspections shall be scheduled no less than forty-eight hours prior to the date of the proposed inspection.

-SECTION II: AND BE IT FURTHER ESTABLISHED AND ORDAINED BY THE ANNAPOLIS CITY COUNCIL that this ordinance shall take effect from the date of its passageON JULY 1 2019.
+Good and sufficient cause THAT deals solely with the physical characteristics of the property and cannot be based on the character of the improvement, the personal characteristics of the owner-/ OR inhabitants or local provision PROVISIONS that regulate standards other than health and public safety. - (B) A determination that failure to grant the variance would result in exceptional hardship due to the physical characteristics of the property.
+Increased BUT INCREASED cost or

+1 2 3 inconvenience of meeting the requirements of this chapter does not constitute an exceptional hardship to the applicant.
+4 5 6 7 (C) A determination that the granting of a variance for development within any designated floodway, or flood hazard area with base flood elevations but no designated floodway, will not result in increased flood heights beyond that which is allowed in this chapter.
+8 9 10 11 (D) A determination that the granting of a variance will not result in additional threats to public safety; extraordinary public expense, nuisances, fraud, or victimization of the public, or conflict with existing local laws.
+12 13 14 (E) A determination that the building, structure, or other development is protected by methods to minimize flood damages.
+15 16 17 (F) A determination that the variance is the minimum necessary to afford relief, considering the flood hazard.
+18 Chapter 17.22 - PETROLEUM STORAGE FACILITIES 19 Section 17.22.060 - Inspections.
+20 THE FIRE DEDARTMENT CHALL INCDECT A STANIN Store of System and a second is 21 22 23 THE FIRE DEPARTMENT SHALL INSPECT AnyANY storage system under permit is required to be inspected by the Fire Department and/or the Office of Environmental Policy.
+These THE inspections shall be scheduled no less than forty-eight hours prior to the date of the 24 proposed inspection.
+25 26 27 28 29 30 SECTION II: AND BE IT FURTHER ESTABLISHED AND ORDAINED BY THE ANNAPOLIS CITY COUNCIL that this ordinance shall take effect from the date of its passage.
+31 32 33 Explanation: 34 UPPERCASE indicates matter added to existing law.
+35 Strikethrough indicates matter stricken from existing law.
+36 Underlining indicates amendments.
+37